lordpiki/CloudServiceCombine/README.md

 ## **Features**

-- **Automated File Uploads**: Upload your file once, and CloudSyncer will distribute it across your cloud services.
+- [x]**Unlimited Storage**: Add as many services and account as you wish, or use one of the unlimited storage services, to give you as much cloud storage as you will ever need!
-- **Unified Interface**: View and manage all your cloud storage in one place.
+- [x]**Unified Interface**: View and manage all your cloud storage in one place.
-- **Priority Sorting**: Set priorities for where files should go first when one service is full or limited.
+- [ ]**Priority Sorting**: Set priorities for where files should go first when one service is full or limited.
-- **File Synchronization**: Keep track of file locations across services and avoid duplicates.
-- **Service Flexibility**: Add or remove cloud accounts on the fly.
+- [ ]**Windows FS Integration**: Use a folder on your PC to automatically upload to Cloud Service Combine, freeing up space on your PC!

 ---